 ©2010-2017 al Covo

-At %website-name%, we offer a chakra balancing training course and meditations at the Southampton suite, and this exercise below, called '5 Tibetans', is an example of an programme you can follow through here at our suite, or at home.
+At al Covo, we offer a chakra balancing training course and meditations.
+These exercises below, called '5 Tibetans', are an example of an programme you can follow through here at our suite, or at home.
 The Five Tibetans rejuvenate the entire psycho-physio network, stimulating full energy flow through the chakras and enliven corresponding nerves, organs and glands.
 These exercises also tone and strengthen the major muscle groups, contributing to a strong, resilient physique.
 I recommend that the 5 Tibetans for those who lack energy in their day to day lives, require a rebalancing, or perhaps those wanting to promote weight loss.

 Begin with a comfortable number of repetitions, then you can increase up to 21.
 To ensure that you are practicing properly, carefully read the instructions for each exercise, and refer to the accompanying figures:-

-1. Stand up straight with your arms outstretched to the sides (Figure 1a, below).
+1. Stand up straight with your arms outstretched to the sides.
 Fingers are together; palms are open and facing downward.